aboyhw/DSCAE/README.md

 The adversarial examples are built on Craft Image Adversarial Samples(https://github.com/gongzhitaao/tensorflow-adversarial/tree/v0.2.0) with TensorFlow.

 # citation
+Please, cite this paper if you use the code in this repository as part of a published research project:
 @article{article,
 author = {Ye, Hongwei and Liu, Xiaozhang and Li, Chunlai},
 year = {2020},